How it works

-One axis (the Y Axis) ranks potential for disruption from high to low, while the other (the X Axis) is time ranked from sooner to later, although importantly this does not relate to the invention of a technology, but rather its common use or ubiquity.
+The Y Axis ranks potential for disruption from high to low, while the X Axis is time ranked from sooner to later.
+Importantly this does not relate to the invention of a technology, but rather its common use or ubiquity.

 Horizon two technologies (yellow) are probable near future technologies (10-20 years hence).
 Companies should be experimenting with and discussing these technologies now.

 Horizon three technologies (red) are things that are likely to emerge in the more distant future (20 years plus).
 Companies should keep an eye on developments in these areas and explore if appropriate.

 Finally, the outer edge of the table (grey) are what we’ve termed Ghost Technologies.
 This is fringe thinking territory with some examples bordering on lunacy.
 However, while each example is highly improbable none, or very few, are actually impossible.
 There’s also a joke hidden in this section, which hopefully readers will be able to locate.

 Each technology is also categorized according to one of five subjective themes (Data Ecosystems, Smart Planet, Extreme Automation, Human Augmentation and Human-Machine interactions).

 On the far right of the table are examples of companies or institutions active in each of the technology areas.
 These examples are not comprehensive and if we have missed anyone significant (or put someone in the wrong place) please forgive us and do let us know.

 Please fill in your details below to reveal the download